PREPARING TO DISCHARGE YOUR POOL OR SPA

 There are no limitations on chlorine content or pH levels for discharges to the sanitary sewer.
 You can discharge to the sewer if the water is cloudy, discolored or contains algae.

-Using a hose connect a siphon or pump with a capacity less that 15 gallons per minute to the access "cap" of sewer cleanout.
+Using a hose connect a siphon or pump with a capacity less than 15 gallons per minute to the access "cap" of sewer cleanout.
 Run the pump during low-use (afternoon or late night) hours.
 Control the flow so the sewer line does not overflow.

 Use of public manholes or cleanouts within public streets is prohibited due to potential traffic and public safety concerns.
 Do not drain swimming pool or spa water to your septic system as it may cause system failure.